 Sending money to Australia can be full of hidden fees and costs.
 It can also be pretty confusing if you've never completed an international money transfer or you want to try a different option.
-In this guide, we will show you how to transfer money to Australia.
-We also help you discover the best options for the cheapest and fastest money transfers.
+In this guide, we will show you how to transfer money to Australia, including:

-Every bank and money transfer company offer different exchange rates and fees.
+Now that you know how to transfer money to Australia you can compare your options.
+We understand this isn't easy.
+Every bank and money transfer company offer different exchange rates and transfer fees.

-How to transfer money to an Australian bank account
+How to find the cheapest way to transfer money to Australia

 Sometimes, you just need it done, now!
 The problem is, it's hard to work out the quickest way to send money to Australia.
 When you need to urgently send money overseas, we know which service you should use.